What Is Renal Cell Carcinoma?

 - Exposure to certain dyes, asbestos, cadmium (a metal), herbicides, and solvents

-- Having acquired cystic kidney disease
+- Having acquired cystic kidney disease (especially in dialysis patients)

 - Some inherited conditions, especially von Hippel-Lindau disease